jennschiffer/Death-Blow/CHAPTER-01.md

 A murmur and a groan emanated from the crowd of cubicles as heads rose to see who was addressing the room.

 "We've been having a lot of butt incidents lately.
 We've talked about this before.
 Photocopying your butt is limited to once a year, on April Fool's.
 We can't be using company resources this frivilously.
 Need I remind you that we're struggling to stay relevant in a dying industry?
 If we want to keep journalism authentic, we have to maintain a degree of professionalism!"
-Adam raised his voice a little, btu as he did it began to crack.
+Adam raised his voice a little, but as he did it began to crack.

 Adam could see the eyes rolling across the newsroom floor.
 Several reporters ignored him and went back to work.